amamparo/discoverify/BACKLOG.md

 - clean up x/y axis labels
 - use static API token for endpoints that don't need user permissions
 - auto-select X/Y axes upon genre selection if not already selected

+# Cancelled
+- button to load new recommendations